-In just eight years, Middlebridge School has achieved a reputation as one of the leading schools in the country for students with learning differences.
+In just ten years, Middlebridge School has achieved a reputation as one of the leading schools in the country for students with learning differences.
 Our school mission and history, dedicated staff, and valued community make us unique in our field.

 What truly sets us apart, however, is our educational philosophy.
 At Middlebridge, we are a relationship-based community.
 Every staff member – many of whom have been with us since our inception in 2008 – works compassionately and tirelessly to develop and maintain strong relationships with our students, so that they can begin to trust in others and in themselves.